lucialarraona/dtu_mlops23_project/reports/README.md

 > Answer length: 25-100 words.
 >
 > Example:
-> *Group member 1 used ..., Group member 2 used 5$, in total ... credits was spend during development.
+> *Group member 1 used ..., Group member 2 used ..., in total ... credits was spend during development.
 The service*
 > *costing the most was ... due to ...*
 >
 > Answer:

 We used around 100$ in credits summing up the costs for the different members.
-VM instances with GPUs turned out to be the most expensive resource while remote storage in the buckets was very cheap.
+VM instances with GPUs turned out to be the most expensive resource while remote storage in the buckets and deploying model with cloud function was very cheap.

 ## Overall discussion of project